jbannick/hellokata-java/src/eventbus/helloeventbusmod/README.md

 To deploy this app:

-- You must have Java 9 or greater installed on the destination computer
+- You must have installed on the destination computer a Java JRE with a version that is at or later than the version of the JDK you used to build this app

 1. Copy the mod and out directories and run.sh file to the destination computer and directory
 2. At the command line, cd to that location